my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

   - å *sørge for at* → to ensure, to provide

-    Regjeringen må sørge for at alle har tilgang til helsetjenester. → The government must ensure that everyone has access to healthcare services.
+    Regjeringen må *sørge for at* alle har tilgang til helsetjenester.
+    → The government must ensure that everyone has access to healthcare services.

   - *legge vekt på* → to emphasize, to stress

-    Skolen bør legge vekt på praktisk læring. → The school should emphasize practical learning.
+    Skolen bør *legge vekt på* praktisk læring. → The school should emphasize practical learning.

+  - *å satse på noe* → to focus on sth; to invest in sth

+    Skolen bør *satse på å* utvikle elevenes kreativitet. → The school should focus on developing students' creativity.

+    Regjeringen bør *satse på å* forbedre utdanningssystemet. → The government should invest in improving the education system.

   - å sikre at → to secure, to ensure